Data Protection and the GDPR

-Every organisation which processes personal data in an electronic form is required by law to register with the Information Commissioner's Office (ICO).
-There is an online self assessment, which may help to determine whether that is the case - ICO self-assessment
+It is still possible to register as a Data Controller with the Information Commissioner's Office (ICO).
+There is an online self assessment, which may help to determine whether the PCC needs to register - ICO self-assessment

 The ICO website also contains helpful guidance on complying with Data Protection law.